 If you take the the practice ASVAB, score high, and show promise, your recruiter will ask you if you’re ready to start the official process.

-Depending on when you visit them, you could begin filling out tons of paperwork right then and there.
+Depending on when you visit them, you could begin filling out paperwork right then and there.
 That’s what I did.
 You’ll fill out medical forms and sign privacy forms, harassment forms, etc. There’s a lot of paperwork.
 They’ll take copies of your license, social security card, birth certificate, etc.

 Taking the ASVAB and MEPS